sarhuang/cosc461/README.md

 appearance into LaTeX.
 Once you get a tex file, the program will convert it into a PDF file.

+- nfa2dfa - take a text file representing a nondeterministic finite automaton (NFA) and translate it into a deterministic finite automaton (DFA)

 - csem